 This 406 acre facility is located 70 kms southwest of Winnipeg (click here for directions to Carman) and is operated by the Department of Plant Science.
 In addition to the landbase and equipment storage facilities, there is a building with wet lab, seed lab and cleaning equipment, computer facilities, and classrooms for teaching and extension programs.
 A full line of small plot field research equipment is available at the site.
-Manitoba Agriculture and Food’s “Soils and Crops Branch” is located in Carman.
-This provides an excellent opportunity for U of M faculty and provincial extension specialists to work together.
+Manitoba Agriculture’s “Soils and Crops Branch” is located in Carman, and provides an excellent opportunity for U of M faculty and provincial extension specialists to work together.

 Glenlea Research Station